2020: A Year in Review

-"2020: A Year In Review" is the first episode of the fifteenth season of the American sitcom television series It's Always Sunny in Philadelphia.
+"2020: A Year in Review" is the first episode of the fifteenth season of the American sitcom television series It's Always Sunny in Philadelphia.
 It is the 155th overall episode of the series and was written by series developers, executive producers and lead actors Rob McElhenney, Charlie Day, and Glenn Howerton and directed by Todd Biermann.
-It originally aired on FXX on December 1, 2021, airing back-to-back with the follow-up episode, "The Gang Makes Lethal Weapon 7".
+It originally aired on FXX on December 1, 2021, airing back-to-back with the following episode, "The Gang Makes Lethal Weapon 7".

 The series follows "The Gang", a group of five misfit friends: twins Dennis and Deandra "(Sweet) Dee" Reynolds, their friends Charlie Kelly and Ronald "Mac" McDonald, and Frank Reynolds, Dennis' and Dee's legal father.
 The Gang runs the fictional Paddy's Pub, an unsuccessful Irish bar in South Philadelphia.
 In the episode, the gang looks back on 2020 to justify their numerous PPP loans.
 In doing so, it is revealed that they contributed to the chaos of the past political year way more than anyone could have imagined.
 With the episode's airing, the series officially became the longest-running live-action comedy series in American television history, breaking the record set by The Adventures of Ozzie and Harriet.

 According to Nielsen Media Research, the episode was seen by an estimated 0.285 million household viewers and gained a 0.14 ratings share among adults aged 18–49.
 The episode received generally positive reviews from critics, who praised the way the series integrated their storylines on the real-life events that occurred in 2020, although one critic unfavorably viewed the three different storylines as failed sketches.